Motion Guideline

 Keep it simple, human, and intentional.

-This is our main illustration style — mostly monotone with one standout color for emphasis.
+This is our illustration standard and primary style — mostly monotone, with one standout color used for emphasis.

 Outlined